SoftwareHeritage/swh-docs/docs/index.rst

 ----------

-Here is brief overview of the most relevant software components in the Software Heritage stack.
+Here is brief overview of the most relevant software components in the Software Heritage stack, in alphabetical order.
+For a better introduction to the architecture, see the :ref:`architecture-overview`, which presents each of them in a didactical order.

 Each component name is linked to the development documentation of the corresponding Python module.

 :ref:`swh.auth <swh-auth>`